waterswv/refactor-MERN-lab/docs/Sprint7.md

-Now, when we render our comment box, we can also use this:
+Now, when we render our comment box, we can use this:

 ```js
 ReactDOM.render(